Private William Fairman, Co. H, 154th Tennessee Infantry, CSA

 - March and April: Company Muster Roll.
 Present

-- June and Aug: Company Muster Roll.
+- June to December: Company Muster Rolls.
 Present

-- November 29: William shows up on a receipt roll for purchasing clothing
+- November 29: William showed up on a receipt roll for purchasing clothing

-- ***Between Dec of 63 and Feb 64 William is promoted to Corporal.***
+***Between Dec of 63 and Feb 64 William was promoted to Corporal.***

 - January and February: Company Muster Roll.
 Present.

-- June 8: William shows up on receipt roll for purchasing clothing
+- March 4 and June 8: William showed up on a receipt roll for purchasing clothing.

 - July 15: Letter from William T. P. Fairman to Miss Mollie.